django-denmark/2021.djangoday.dk/content/_index.md

 ---

-# Postponed
+# Postponed ⏭️

-Django Day 2021 has been postponed to 2022.
+Django Day 2021 has been postponed to April/May 2022.

-At a crucial juncture in our planning, we have sold too few tickets.
+At a critical juncture in our planning, we have sold too few tickets.
 We will find a way to ensure that future events are communicated louder to potential attendees.

 ## Are you coming in 2022?